CodeForFoco/CERP-backend/README.md

 ## Getting Started

-- TODO: Technical documentation to clone, install and run the project goes here.

 This project has two parts:

-A "front end" built using vue.js and a "back end" built using python+flask

-Both have their own build tools and setup process.
-The vuejs setup instructions are located in the `vue_builder` directory.
-Be sure to be in that directory when you execute the setup steps!
+A "front end" built using vue.js and a "back end" built using python+flask.
+The front end setup instructions are located in the [webview][webview] repository.
+Be sure to checkout that repo when you execute the setup steps!

 As for the python application: